This video demonstrates two types of conflict style and a beginning conversation for resolution.

 A person reflecting a Compromising style will have a medium focus on his/her own agenda and a medium focus on relationship with the parties involved.
 As the term implies, the resulting scenario with this style is a "I win some/you win some" as the resolution is usually to split the difference so both parties are satisfied.

 Should you be interested in learning more about your own or others' conflict styles, the first step is meeting with you and your organization is to conduct an assessment of the conflict styles present.
+We can meet face to face, online, or a combination of the two.
 I will then work with you and others to assist you in coming to a resolution for now and give you skills for the future.

 Contact me for an appointment.